DigitalPublishingToolkit/TOD45_InternetFromIndia/md/05NIshantShah.md

-– consisting of telecommunication companies, platform providers, application owners, device manufacturers – was generally imagined as neutral, whereas the informational relationship and its content was a direct relationship between the state and the []{#_Hlk106179558 .anchor}citizen-user.
+– consisting of telecommunication companies, platform providers, application owners, device manufacturers – was generally imagined as neutral, whereas the informational relationship and its content was a direct relationship between the state and the citizen-user.
 In the face of new networked logics, through the 1990s it became quickly clear that the logic and logistics of the central governmental regulation were not going to work.
 Especially with the rise of hate speech, gendered violence, terrorist recruitment, fake